CodeYourFuture/syllabus/docs/git/branches/branches.md

 ## 4) Managing branches for pull requests

-We've seen before that to make a pull request from the git CLI the steps are to `git push` (to make the remote's version of `main` be the same as your local version), and then make a pull request from the GitHub UI.
+We've seen before that to make a pull request from the Git CLI the steps are to `git push` (to make the remote's version of `main` be the same as your local version), and then make a pull request from the GitHub UI.

 Most developers avoid doing work on their `main` branch, and always work on some other branch.
 This is because if you commit things to `main`, all new branches you create will have those changes on, and you generally want to make pull requests with only a specific set of changes compared to upstream's `main`.